L'Astrolabe (2016 icebreaker): Development and construction

 In June 2015, the Ministry of Overseas France awarded the construction of a 50 million Euro polar logistics vessel to the Chantiers Piriou from Concarneau in Brittany.
 The vessel, based on a concept developed by French naval architecture company Marine Assistance, combines the functions of the two existing French ships it replaced: the 1966-built patrol vessel L'Albatros and the 1986-built icebreaker L'Astrolabe.
 The new vessel is owned and operated by the French Southern and Antarctic Lands (TAAF) administration, the French Polar Institute Paul-Émile Victor (IPEV) and the French Navy.

 Since Chantiers Piriou had no experience of building an ice-going vessel, the French shipyard joined forces with the Finnish engineering company Aker Arctic in order to be able to bid against foreign shipyards such as the German Nordic Yards.
 Later, Aker Arctic was also chosen to carry out basic design and ice model testing for the vessel.

 Since the Chantiers Piriou shipyard was fully booked with ship orders from the French Navy, the construction of the hull was subcontracted to a Polish shipyard.
 The production of the vessel began on 16 December at CRIST in Gdynia, Poland.
 On 22 December 2016, approximately one year later, the vessel was floated out from the dry dock.
 The unfinished vessel was then towed to France for final outfitting.
 The ship, which was given the name L'Astrolabe after her predecessor on 12 July, was delivered in September 2017.

 Career

 L'Astrolabe was deployed in the Indian Ocean in 2017, and carried out her first resupply mission to the Dumont d'Urville Station in Adélie Land, Antarctica, in 2018.

 In November 2019, a major defect in the ship's propeller forced L'Astrolabe to cancel the resupply mission to France's Antarctic research stations.
 French expeditioners, cargo and supplies will instead be carried on the Australian icebreaker Aurora Australis which was made available by the Australian Antarctic Division.

 In spring 2021 the ship engaged in a surveillance and fisheries patrol mission around the Scattered Islands and Mayotte to monitor the French Exclusive Economic Zones (EEZs).

-Most recently in September 2021 the ship docked at the BAE Systems Shipyard near Fremantle, Western Australia for some out of water repairs.
+In September 2021 the ship docked at the BAE Systems Shipyard near Fremantle, Western Australia for some out of water repairs.

+In June 2024, the ship conducted a patrol in waters of the French Southern and Antarctic Lands, including delivering personnel for rotation to Tromelin Island.

+The astrolabe is owned by the French Southern and Antarctic Lands (TAAF) and operated and maintained by the French Navy.